 Add onions and saute on medium flame till translucent.

 Add turmeric, red chili powder, coriander powder, and garam masala powder.

-Saute it on slow flame till the oil separates.
-Here I would like to add that term, Bhuna , which is a hindi word.
+Saute it on a slow flame till the oil separates.
+Here I would like to add the term, Bhuna, which is a Hindi word.
 Where you have to saute constantly for some time over low to medium flame.
-Mastering the art of bhuna masala is extremely important when you are doing traditional north indian cooking.
+Mastering the art of bhuna masala is extremely important when you are doing traditional north Indian cooking.

 Add around 1 cup of water to it and let it simmer.
 Add garam masala to it at this stage.

 Mix loosely and add cilantro leaves and mint leaves into it.